Stock Based Compensation

 AYRO 2020 Long Term Incentive Plan

-On May 28, 2020, the Company’s shareholders approved the 2020 Long Term Incentive Plan for future grants of stock options and warrants.
-As of June 30, 2020, 38,211 shares of restricted stock units were awarded to the directors of DropCar prior to the Merger and 25,000 shares of restricted stock have been granted to the former DropCar principals as final consideration pursuant to the AYRO 2020 Long Term Incentive Plan.
+On May 28, 2020, the Company’s shareholders approved the AYRO, Inc. 2020 Long Term Incentive Plan for future grants of stock options and warrants.
+During the six months ended June 30, 2020, 38,211 shares of restricted stock units were awarded to the directors of DropCar prior to the Merger and 25,000 shares of restricted stock have been granted to the former DropCar principals as final consideration pursuant to the AYRO 2020 Long Term Incentive Plan.
 The value of the services underlying the RSU grants were recorded prior to the Merger.
-The Company has reserved a total of 2,289,650 shares of its common stock pursuant to the Long-Term Incentive Plan (“2020 LTIP”), including shares of restricted stock that have been issued.
-The Company has 2,226,438 stock options remaining under this plan as of June 30, 2020.
+Additionally, in September 2020, the Company issued 436,368 shares of restricted stock to current directors and options to purchase 741,686 shares of common stock to the executive officers.
+The Company recognized compensation expense during the quarter ended September 30, 2020 of $47,917 and will record approximately an additional $1,335,000 of compensation expense upon vesting of the restricted stock grants as of December 31, 2020.
+The options to executive officers are recorded as compensation expense over their three-year vesting schedules based on the Black-Scholes valuation calculation.
+The Company has reserved a total of 2,289,650 shares of its common stock pursuant to the AYRO, Inc. 2020 Long-Term Incentive Plan, including shares of restricted stock that have been issued.
+The Company has 1,048,385 stock options remaining under this plan as of September 30, 2020.

 AYRO 2017 Long Term Incentive Plan

-Prior to the Merger, the Company granted stock options and warrants pursuant to the 2017 Long Term Incentive Plan (“2017 LTIP”) effective January 1, 2017.
+Prior to the Merger, the Company granted stock options and warrants pursuant to the 2017 Long Term Incentive Plan effective January 1, 2017.

 DropCar Amended and Restated 2014 Equity Incentive Plan